Elasticsearch SQL

 }' | jq

-Elasticsearch 7.0 and later replaced _xpack/sq
+Elasticsearch 7.0 and later replaced _xpack/sql with _sql:

 Alternatively, you can try: